cloudogu/velero/design/client-side-encryption_design.md

 ## Alternatives Considered

+There are other ways this could be implemented.
+One valid way would be to do it on a per-backup basis instead of globally.
+This could be implemented by adding the fields `isEncrypted` and `encryptionSecret` to the backup spec instead of its status.
+An advantage of this would be that there is no need for a feature flag  or the `encryptionSecret` flag anymore.
+On the other hand, it would be fatal if a user forgets to encrypt the backup.
+But as most users will likely automate their backups anyway, this shouldn't pose that much of a problem.

 This could also be implemented in object store plugins.
 Then however, it has to be implemented in every single object store plugin.
 This is not viable.